Naveen-Murthy/CommonFormFields/README.md

 After providing data, form will be rendered in UI,after filling data when we click on submit button if all validations satisfy then it will navigate to a new page which contains a button.If we click on that button then we can see entered form data in console, which means we are passing data from one page to another.
-If validations are not satisfied then we can see error with message under the field and a 'Not successfil' message in cosole.
+If validations are not satisfied then we can see error with message under the field and a 'Not successful' message in cosole.

 ## Bonus
 As a bonus content I have included a payment gateway field in code.Based on the data provided gateway